Pacific Northwest braces for another multiday heat wave

 The call center designed to provide information about cooling centers was unstaffed during part of the peak heat, and hundreds of callers got stuck in a voicemail menu that didn't include a prompt for heat-related help.
 Portland’s famed light-rail train also shut down to reduce strain on the power grid, eliminating a transportation option for low-income residents seeking relief.

 “We knew a week in advance.
 What would happen if we knew an earthquake was going to hit us a week in advance?”
 Shandas said.
-“That’s the kind of thinking we need to be aligned with.
-We know something disastrous is coming, and we need to get all hands on deck and focus on the most vulnerable.”
+“That’s the kind of thinking we need to be aligned with."

 Yet even younger residents struggled with the heat in June and dreaded this week's sweltering temperatures.